-The pub re-opened in March 2017 as a free house under new ownership – those who took over The Lansdowne in Canton – the promise is a good range of real/craft ales and home-cooked food.
+The pub re-opened in March 2017 as a free house under new ownership – those who took over The Lansdowne in Canton – there’s an excellent good range of real/craft ales and home-cooked food, with the menu ranging from burgers to steaks/ribs/curries and vegetarian options.
 Also board games, darts and skittles.
 Dog-friendly; family-friendly.
 Quiz nights on Wednesdays (8.30pm).
 The pub was closed and put up for sale a year before.

 Cedar Tree Farm, off Ferry Road, next to Aldi, Cardiff, CF11 0JR; 029 20 341823; tables bookable online.
 Open 8am-11pm (10.30pm on Sundays; food served until 9.30pm, 9pm on Sundays; carvery 11.30pm-8.30pm, 11am start Sundays)